amundi/onSiteManagement/README.md

 Installation can be done following theses steps:
-- [x] use **mvn clean install** to create the war file.
-If you want to use an embedded H2 database, activate Maven 'local' profile.
+- [x] use **mvn clean install** to create the jar file.
+If you want to use an embedded H2 database, use Maven profile 'local', which is activated by default.
 Otherwise, add to pom.xml the driver you'll use (Amundi uses MariaDB for test and production environments).
-- [x] even if the packaging is a war file, you can start the application using:
+- [x] to start the app, you can simply use:

-`java -jar -Dspring.profiles.active=local postCovid.war`
+`java -jar  onSiteManagement.jar`